PayFabric/Release-Notes/README.md

 **ADDED.** Added the mobile ready hosted payment page to provide fully responsive hosted payment page, designed to enhance user experience on mobile devices.

-**ADDED.** PayPal transaction acceptance will be available as an additional payment method against the new PayFabric’s mobile ready hosted payment paGE.
+**ADDED.** PayPal transaction acceptance will be available as an additional payment method against the new PayFabric’s mobile ready hosted payment page.

 **ADDED.** Supports integration to upcoming EVO ACH platform for ACH transaction processing.